Kodak eyes bankruptcy cash from Citigroup - report

 It also has patent litigation against such companies as Apple Inc (AAPL.O), Taiwan's HTC Corp (2498.TW) and BlackBerry maker Research in Motion Ltd RIM.TO RIMM.O, which if successful could boost the value of its patents.

-According to published reports, Kodak may file for Chapter 11 protection by early February, and seek about $1 billion of debtor-in-possession financing to keep it operating while in bankruptcy.
+According to published reports, Kodak may file for Chapter 11 protection by early February, and seek about $1 billion (651 million pounds) of debtor-in-possession financing to keep it operating while in bankruptcy.

 (Reporting by Jonathan Stempel in New York; Editing by Richard Chang)